ollls/netio/README.md

 <br>TCP operations are composed as CATS Effect Async IO with java.nio.channels.CompletionHandler and all TLS decryption/encryption operations are modeled as ZIO effects with javax.net.ssl.SSLEngine.
 Refer to /test for examples.
 More documentation will be provided.

-Also you may want to check-out https://github.com/ollls/quartz-h2 ( HTTP2 streamer based on netio. )
+Also you may want to check-out https://github.com/ollls/quartz-h2 ( HTTP2 streamer based on netio on Scala3 )

 ```scala